OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 :::hint
 **Targets from Step Packages**
 Octopus Deploy has recently developed a new architecture for deployment steps and targets, known as step packages.
+Step packages are available in Octopus Deploy version 2021.3 and later.
 To learn more about step packages, read the [step package documentation](https://github.com/octopusdeploy/step-api#overview).

 Targets defined by step packages use the new generic `New-OctopusTarget` function to create targets.
 :::